sphinx-doc/sphinx/Doc-26/library/shlex.rst

    Split the string *s* using shell-like syntax.
 If *comments* is :const:`False` (the default), the parsing of comments in the given string will be disabled (setting the :attr:`commenters` member of the :class:`shlex` instance to the empty string).
-This function operates in POSIX mode by default, but uses non- POSIX mode if the *posix* argument is false.
+This function operates in POSIX mode by default, but uses non-POSIX mode if the *posix* argument is false.

    .. versionadded:: 2.3